-Optio on Description 1 Core environment Configure software associated with the Network, Internet, and Transport layers of the TCP/IP architecture (Section 3.3.4).
-2 Client components Configure application software and related services (Section 3.3.5).
-3 Server components Configure server software and related services (Section 3.3.6).

-Option Description 4 Optional components Configure software necessary if you plan to allow Anonymous FTP access, enable Kerberos authentication for the TELNET server, enable failSAFE IP support, or run such products as PATHWORKS for OpenVMS (Advanced Server), Advanced Server for OpenVMS, DECnet over TCP/IP, or any applications that use the Stanford Research Institute (SRI) QIO application programming interface (Section 3.3.7) 5 Shutdown TCP/IP Services for OpenVMS Stop TCP/IP Services (Section 3.6).
-6 Startup TCP/IP Services for OpenVMS Start TCP/IP Services (Section 3.7).
-7 Run tests Run the installation verification procedure (Section 3.8). А Configure options 1 - 4 Configure all the TCP/IP Services components (the core, client, server, and optional services).
+Option Description 1 Core environment Configure software associated with the Network, Internet, and Transport layers of the TCP/IP architecture (Section 3.4.4).
+2 Client components Configure application software and related services (Section 3.4.5).
+3 Server components Configure server software and related services (Section 3.4.6).
+4 Optional components Configure software necessary if you plan to allow Anonymous FTP access, enable Kerberos authentication for the TELNET server, enable failSAFE IP support, or run such products as PATHWORKS for OpenVMS (Advanced Server), Advanced Server for OpenVMS, DECnet over TCP/IP, or any applications that use the Stanford Research Institute (SRI) QIO application programming interface (Section 3.4.7) 5 Shutdown TCP/IP Services for OpenVMS Stop TCP/IP Services (Section 3.7).
+6 Startup TCP/IP Services for OpenVMS Start TCP/IP Services (Section 3.8).
+7 Run tests Run the installation verification procedure (Section 3.9).
+A Configure options 1 - 4 Configure all the TCP/IP Services components (the core, client, server, and optional services).
 The procedure takes you through each of the configuration options.
 E Exit the configuration procedure Return to the system prompt.

+Note

 If you do not have experience with the TCP/IP Services product, you should use the configuration menus provided by the TCPIP\$CONFIG configuration procedure to configure the product (use options 1 through 4, or option A).

 If you have experience configuring the software and want to bypass the configuration menus, you can add one or more command parameters when you run TCPIP\$CONFIG.
-For information about the command parameters, see Section 3.4.
+For information about the command parameters, see Section 3.5.

-3.3.4 Configuring the Core Environment
+3.4.4 Configur ing the Core Environment

-To display the Core Environment Configuration menu, choose option 1 (Core environment) from the Main Configuration menu.
-If you chose option A from the Main Configuration menu to configure all the TCP/IP Services components, the Core Environment Configuration menu is displayed first.
-The sample output in the following sections show the progression of the procedure when you choose option A.
+en Ma Co the display the Core Environment Configuration menu, choose option 1 (Core vironment) from the Main Configuration menu.
+If you chose option A from the Lin Configuration menu to configure all the TCP/IP Services components, the re Environment Configuration menu is displayed first.
+The sample output in a following sections show the progression of the procedure when you choose tion A.

-You are required to configure the Domain, Interfaces, and Routing services; BIND Resolver and Time Zone are optional.
+a are required to configure the Domain, Interfaces, and Routing services; BIND solver and Time Zone are optional.

+Note

 Use the Interfaces menu (option 2) to set up an interface under control of the DHCP client.
 If you mark a DHCP client interface as primary, you might not need to set up the other Core Environment components.
 Ask your network manager whether these components are configured by DHCP.
 For more information, see the DHCP client documentation.

+·

-HP TCP/IP Services for OpenVMS Core Environment Configuration Menu Configuration options:
+HP TCP/IP Servi Menu ces for OpenVMS Core Environment Configuration

-1 - Domain 2 - Interfaces 3 - Routing 4 - BIND Resolver 5 - Time Zone A - Configure options 1 - 5 [E] - Exit menu

-Enter configuration option: A Return
+Configuration o options:

+3 - Rou erfaces ating ID Resolver

+onfigure options 1 - 5

+[E] - Ex

+- Note

 If you have run the TCPIP\$IP6_SETUP.COM procedure to enable IPv6, and then you run the TCPIP\$CONFIG.COM command procedure, TCPIP\$CONFIG.COM displays the following warning message prior to displaying the Core Environment configuration options.
-For more information, refer to the HP TCP/IP Services for OpenVMS Guide to IPv6.
+For more information, see Chapter 4.